About Us

 Program Therapist

-Work Experience: Inpatient Psychiatric Nurse at Rolling Hills Hospital, Preoperative Nurse at Saint Thomas Midtown
+Experience and Education: Mary Lauren worked as an inpatient Psychiatric Nurse at Rolling Hills Hospital and a Preoperative Nurse at Saint Thomas Midtown.

 Why did you choose to work with adolescents?
 I chose to work with adolescents because the period of life from 10-17 is full of growth, development, and many challenging times.
 I want to be a safe person for these kids and that they know they are supported and loved when they walk into my office.